 This is fun and also ensures that your employees are aware of the right way to wash hands!
 And yes, it certainly boosts team morale.

 As a business you might have to make some tough decisions amidst the pandemic by streamlining your work process.
 This means an employee might need to wear many hats.
-Ensure your employees are up skilled and trained to go through this transformation.
+Ensure your employees are up skilled and trained to go through this transformation by using different types of learning and development programs.

 Each one of us is passing through a stressful time which may take a toll on mental health.
 Ensure you and your employees are giving mental health a priority.
 Arrange for counselling sessions if necessary.
 Encourage your employees to practice yoga and meditation to stay calm amidst this global chaos.